code-and-effect/effective_orders/README.md

 %p= price_to_currency(@product.price)
 %p= link_to_add_to_cart(@product, :class => 'btn btn-primary', :label => 'Add To My Shopping Cart')
 ```

+Please take not of the price_to_currency helper above.
+This is an EffectiveOrders helper that will display an Integer price as a currency formatted value.

 When the user clicks 'Add To My Shopping Cart' the product will be added to the cart.
 A flash message is displayed, and the user will return to the same page.